25 Oldest Cities in Europe

 Vani Today

-There isn't a lot to see and do in Vani in modern times, though it does have a nice archaeological museum detailing its history between the 8th and 1st centuries BCE.
+There isn't a lot to see and do in Vani in modern times, though it does have a nice archaeological museum detailing its history between the eighth and first centuries B.C.

 Mytilene Today